 Erasmus+ Mobility for staff

 Maastricht University (UM) attaches great importance to employability and mobility improvement of its staff.
-It is essential that staff be offered opportunities to further develop themselves professionally and capitalize on their competences where possible.
+It is essential that staff be offered opportunities to further develop themselves professionally and capitalise on their competences where possible.
 UM therefore has a Staff Career Centre.
 Staff can also develop themselves further at other institutions, by participating in the Erasmus+ programme.

 What is the Erasmus+ staff mobility grant?

 The Erasmus+ staff mobility grant is an EU-funded grant that helps finance EU staff teaching and training mobility with other Erasmus+ partner institutions.
 The programme provides subsidies to promote European-level cooperation, exchange, follow-up training and traineeships for university staff members.
-The programme runs from 2014 to 2020.

 If you would like to participate in this programme, you will have to arrange the training and/or experience days on your own.
 The duration of your stay can range from two days to two months (excluding the travel days).
 Through Erasmus+ a subsequently contribution to the cost of the stay abroad is possible.